 Cold air exposure

-As we step out into the cold and windy winter air, watery eyes can occur.
 Cold air can cause the cushion of tears, that protect the sensitive surface cells from evaporation, to thin.
 In turn, this tells the tear gland to produce extra tears to compensate.
 The result is that tears can flood our eyes and spill onto our cheeks.

-To help prevent tearing of the eyes, wear sunglasses, goggles, or glasses to act as a barrier between the eyes and cold air.
+wear sunglasses, goggles, or glasses to act as a barrier between the eyes and cold air.
 Another way of prevention is using artificial tears before, during, and after an outing in the cold weather to give the eyes an extra layer of tears.

 Low Humidity